Snazzie/Rhythm-Unity/README.md

 There are tests maps bundled with this project using LFS. make sure you pull from LFS also!

-First test map is broken, so try the others.

 See other branches for more recent changes.